-NOTE: Students must have MT0001 or equivalent to enroll in MT1002.
+NOTE: Students must have MT0001 (Mathematics Lab) or equivalent placement scores to enroll in the following courses: MT1002, MT1010, MT1020 or MT1040.

 - Baking & Pastry Arts (Providence Campus)

-- · Culinary Arts (next page)
+- Culinary Arts (see next page)

 - Culinary Nutrition (Providence Campus)

 - Food Marketing (Providence Campus)

 - Food Service Entrepreneurship (Providence Campus)

-- Food Service Management (see page 70)
+- Food Service Management (see page 71)

 The College of Culinary Arts has designed a four-year curriculum that combines practical education in food production along with leadership training and general studies to prepare men and women for careers as executive chefs.
-The Culinary Arts Bachelor of Science Degree program provides you with the opportunity to increase your cognitive, critical thinking and practical application skills.
+The Culinary Arts bachelor of science degree program provides you with the opportunity to increase your cognitive, critical thinking and practical application skills.
 Students will attend three terms of academic studies.
 In both the junior and senior years, students will attend intensive advanced laboratories.
 These laboratories are designed to build hands-on skills in proper cooking and baking techniques, ice carving, creative garnishing, food styling, plate presentation and the cuisines of America and the world.
 Students will learn the physical and chemical changes occurring in food during preparation, serving and storage.
 They will apply that knowledge with other foods and cooking technologies.